Su Yuanjie

-Su Yuanjie (苏缘杰 (蘇緣傑, Sū Yuánjié); born 14 April 1995) is a Chinese footballer who currently plays for Tianjin Jinmen Tiger in the Chinese Super League.
+Su Yuanjie (苏缘杰 (蘇緣傑, Sū Yuánjié); born 14 April 1995) is a Chinese footballer who currently plays for Shenzhen Juniors in the China League One.

 Club career

 Su Yuanjie started his professional football career in 2015 when he joined China League One side Tianjin Tianhai.
 On 14 March 2015, he made his senior debut in a 2–0 away loss against Beijing Enterprises, coming on for Liu Qing in the 56th minute.
 On 12 July 2015, Su scored his first senior goal in a 3–1 home victory over Wuhan Zall.
 He scored his second goal of the season on 25 July 2015 in a 2–0 away win over Qingdao Jonoon.
 Su became a substitute player in the 2016 season after Quanjian Nature Medicine took over the club.
 He made three league appearances as Tianjin Tianhai won the title and promoted to the Chinese Super League.
 He made his Super League debut on 4 March 2017 in a 2–0 away loss to Guangzhou R&F, coming on for Zhao Xuri in the 80th minute.
 On 20 May 2018, Su scored his first goal in the Super League and assisted Alexandre Pato's winning goal in a 2–1 home win against Shanghai Greenland Shenhua.

 Su transferred back to fellow Super League side Tianjin TEDA (later renamed as Tianjin Jinmen Tiger) on 27 February 2019.
-He would make his debut on 30 April 2019 in a Chinese FA Cup game against Zibo Cuju F.C. in a 4-1 victory.
+He would make his debut on 30 April 2019 in a Chinese FA Cup game against Zibo Cuju in a 4-1 victory.
 He would gradually start to establish himself as a regular within the team and go on to score his first goal for the club, which was in a Chinese FA Cup game on 13 October 2021 against Beijing Sport University in a 3-0 victory.

+On 20 January 2026, Su joined to China League One club Shenzhen Juniors.